 Best Hiring Practices for Small Businesses

-Here are the 6 essential steps to follow when recruiting and hiring new talent to your business:
+Here are some best hiring practices to follow when recruiting and hiring new talents:

 1. Determine Staffing Needs